esa-cci/esa-climate-toolbox/README.md

 ## Use

-Jupyter notebooks demonstrating the use of the ESA Climate Toolbox can be found in the `notebooks/` subdirectory of the repository.
+Jupyter notebooks demonstrating the use of the ESA CCI Toolbox can be found in the `notebooks/` subdirectory of the repository.

 ## Releasing